Back to Blog

 Free tier OSS only Unlimited for individuals

-Audit logs Yes Yes (Cloud tier)
+Audit logs Yes Not currently

-SSO/SAML Enterprise Coming soon
+SSO/SAML Enterprise Not launched

 Can They Coexist?